-A new Grade 9 science course will be launched in September 2022.
-This course enables students to develop their understanding of concepts related to biology, chemistry, physics, and earth and space science, and to relate science to technology, society, and the environment.
+A new Grade 9 English course will be launched in September 2023.
+This course enables students to develop and consolidate foundational knowledge and skills, including oral language, reading, writing, vocabulary, fluency and comprehension.

-The following Grade 9 course codes will be used in course registration processes and materials for the 2022-2023 school year:
+The following Grade 9 course codes will be used in course registration processes and materials for the 2023-2024 school year:

 - Math (MTH1W)

 - Science (SNC1W)

-- English (ENG1D)
+- English (ENL1W)

 - Issues in Canadian Geography (CGC1D)

 - French as a Second Language (FSF1D, FEF1D and FIF1D)